 The USA narrowly escaped state bankruptcy in January 2013.
 Cyprus is on the verge of bankruptcy and many other European states require the extension of public sector loans or debt rescheduling to sustain the confidence they enjoy in the money and capital markets.
 Politics is reacting in a Pavlov-reflex manner by further tightening the knot on the regulation of credit institutes and is already debating Basel IV - a long-known separation of loan and deposit businesses by banks.
 It is becoming clearer in the process that an ever-stricter and thus more bureaucratic and transaction-cost-generating process of regulating banks is quickly reaching its limits.
-The system of money and capital markets is, therefore, questioned by scientists while alternatives are being sought.
-Alternatives can be free banking, regional currencies, bartering systems or Irving Fischer's 100 percent money.
-This article shows us these alternatives and the opportunities in the future.
+The system of money and capital markets is therefore questioned by scientists while alternatives are being sought.
+Alternatives can be free banking, regional currencies, bartering systems or Iring Fischer's 100 percent money.
+This article will show us this alternatives and the opportunities in the future.

-Keywords: money, banks, capital markets, credit institutes.
-JEL Classification: G21.
+Keywords: banking regulation, bartering, 100% money, local money, time banks.
+JEL Classification: G32.